 Untagged bows, about 60% of the show, were available for a $25.00 donation, 100% of which went to support Baton Rouge Gallery which raised over $1500.

 Michaelene/ Mikey Walsh received her BFA in Crafts from the University of Illinois at Urbana- Champaign and her MFA from the New York State College of Ceramics at Alfred University, NY.
-She has held teaching positions at Massachusetts College of Art, the University of Georgia, the University of Washington, Virginia Commonwealth University and U-C-Davis in addition to instructing at numerous alternative-learning venues such as Haystack School of Crafts, Anderson Ranch Arts Center, Arrowmont and Santa Fe Clay.
-Currently, Mikey is an Associate Professor of Art at Louisiana State University and she has been the recipient of two Louisiana Division of the Arts Individual Artist Grants.
-Her sculptural ceramic work is exhibited internationally and is also featured in the publications The Figure in Clay by Lark Books and more recently, The Human Figure in Clay by the American Ceramic Society.
+She has held teaching positions at Massachusetts College of Art, the University of Georgia, the University of Washington, Virginia Commonwealth University and U-C-Davis in addition to instructing Haystack School of Crafts, Anderson Ranch Arts Center, Arrowmont and Santa Fe Clay.
+Currently, Mikey is the Associate Director and Professor of Art at Louisiana State University.
+She has been the recipient of two Louisiana Division of the Arts Individual Artist Grants.
+Her sculptural and functional ceramic work is exhibited internationally and is also featured in the publications The Figure in Clay by Lark Books and The Human Figure in Clay by the American Ceramic Society.
 She lives in Baton Rouge with her husband and two children.